Essential norms of pointwise multipliers in the non-algebraic setting: Main results

-is an isomorphic embedding, so know from Riesz that it cannot be compact.
-Therefore, $M_{\lambda} \colon X \rightarrow Y$ is not compact as well.

-What we want to do now is to calculate the essential norm of the multiplication operator which acts between two K{\" o}the function spaces.
-Roughly speaking, we will show that it is as far from being compact as it can be.
+What we want to do now is to calculate the essential norm of the multiplication operator $M_{\lambda}$ which acts between two K{\" o}the function spaces $X$ and $Y$.
+Roughly speaking, we will show that $M_{\lambda} \colon X \rightarrow Y$ is as far from being compact as it can be.

-\begin{theorem}[Essential norm of multiplication operators between K{\" o}the function spaces] {\it Let $X$ and $Y$ be two K{\" o}the function spaces with the Fatou property both defined on the same complete and $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$.
-Suppose that either the space $X$ is order continuous or the space $Y$ is reflexive.
+\begin{theorem}[Essential norm of multiplication operators between K{\" o}the function spaces] {\it Let $X$ and $Y$ be two K{\" o}the function spaces with the Fatou property both defined on the same $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$.
+Suppose that either the space $X$ is separable or the space $Y$ is reflexive.
 Then

-In particular, there are no non-trivial compact multiplication operators between $X$ and $Y$.} \end{theorem} \begin{proof} Of course, we can immediately assume that the space $M(X,Y)$ is non-trivial, because otherwise there is nothing to prove.
+In particular, there are no non-trivial compact multiplication operators acting from $X$ into $Y$.} \end{theorem} \begin{proof} Of course, we can immediately assume that the space $M(X,Y)$ is non-trivial, because otherwise there is nothing to prove.
 What's more, the inequality

 is true for obvious reasons, so there is noting else but to turn to the proof of a more interesting inequality.